Paris High School (Kentucky): Paris City School

 Paris City School was founded in 1865 as a segregated public high school for white students, under the leadership of principal Julius Herrick.
 The during the first year the class consisted of the principal, 3 teachers and 130 students, and was held in the former Bourbon Academy building on Pleasant Street.
 Classes were free for Paris residents, but Bourbon County residents had to pay a tuition.

 Other early principals at the Paris City School included George Varden from 1867 to 1868; W. H. Lockhart from 1868 to 1871; W. E. Clarke from 1871 to 1873; Ben D. Best from 1873 to 1874; Pukett from 1874 to 1880; and H. R. Blaisdell from 1880 to 1882.

 The building on Pleasant Street burned on January 18, 1889, and a new Richardsonian Romanesque style building was finished by 1890 and located on 7th Street.
 On January 28, 1907, a faulty furnace burned down the school, classes were temporarily held in the courthouse basement until the new school building could be finished the following year.

 The new school building was much larger and could accommodate up to 750 students, it featured with four porch columns.
 In 1923, the second floor of the building was dedicated as the Paris Junior High School.
 In 1928, a gymnasium was added to the complex.
 The building was demolished in 1966.
 But the old gymnasium was later converted into a library in 1992, when they built a new gymnasium.

 After the U.S. Supreme Court case Brown v.
-Board of Education (1954), the city integration committee was led by chair, Grover Baldwin, Jr. In 1963, four Black students from Paris Western High School were sent to attend Paris High School in efforts towards racially-integration.
+Board of Education (1954), the city integration committee was led by chair, Grover Baldwin Jr. In 1963, four Black students from Paris Western High School were sent to attend Paris High School in efforts towards racial integration.
 The following year in 1964, all of the African American students from Paris Western High School were moved into Paris High School.

 Athletics

 The Paris High School won three State football championships in 1973, 1981, and 1982.
 Notable former school athletes included Basil Hayden (1916), Blanton Collier (1928), Bill Arnsparger (1943), Beth Wilkerson (1979), and Alvin Sims (1993).

+In 2024, Paris High installed an orange football field.